Brats (1930 film): Plot

-Laurel and Hardy are spending a night in with the kids.
+Stan Laurel and Ollie Hardy are spending a night in with their two kids Stanley and Oliver Junior.
 The fathers are playing checkers and pool, but are constantly distracted by their own incompetence and by their children, who are constantly bullying each other and trying to stay up late.

-The film begins with Stan and Ollie playing a game of checkers, and Stan Jr. and Ollie Jr. playing with blocks.
+The film begins with Stan and Ollie playing a game of checkers, and Little Stan and Little Ollie. playing with blocks.
 They smash a vase and are sent to bed.
-Ollie Jr. is pushed into a full bath and chases Stan Jr. out (leaving the taps and the shower on), but slips on the soap causing part of the ceiling to crash onto the pool table.
-Stan and Ollie are furious and rush upstairs, only to find their junior versions in bed pretending to be asleep.
+Little Ollie is pushed into a full bath and chases Little Stan out (leaving the taps and the shower on), but slips on the soap causing part of the ceiling to crash onto the pool table.
+Big Stan and Big Ollie are furious and rush upstairs, only to find their little versions in bed pretending to be asleep.
 When both boys ask for a drink of water, Oliver opens the door to the by-now flooded bathroom, and the water gushes out from the bathroom in a torrent, bowling them over in a drenched heap as the film ends.